Yevhenns/events-calendar/README.md

    ● Create or manage events in the past (but they can view past events).
 "Edit" button is disabled.

-   ● ⚠️(not implemented yet) Create overlapping events (events that have conflicting time slots).
+   ● ⚠️(partially implemented) Create overlapping events (events that have conflicting time slots).

 4. Requirements: